Surveillance of antimicrobial use and resistance in human health

 Why it’s important

 These data provide access to geographical and organism-related trends in resistance.
-They inform response strategies at local, state and national levels.
+They inform response strategies at local, state, and national levels.

 Who is involved

-The Australian Commission on Safety and Quality in Health Care established the APAS system in 2015.
+The Australian Commission on Safety and Quality in Health Care established the APAS System in 2015.
 It has enhanced it over time.

 Public and private pathology services across Australia voluntarily contribute these data.
 Several pathology services capture statewide data through their information systems.